aws-samples/aws-cdk-lambda-container/README.md

 ```

 ### HTTP API Routes
-HTTP API Routes consist of two parts: an HTTP method and a resource path and routes direct incoming API requests to backend resources like AWS Lambda functions.
-We shall add GET /list route to integrate with the listMovieFunction Lambda function and GET /{year}/{title} route to integrate with the getMovieFunction Lambda function.
-For additional details, please refer to the HttpRoute class [here](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2.HttpRoute.html).
+HTTP API Routes consist of two parts: an HTTP method and a resource path.
+Routes direct incoming API requests to backend resources like AWS Lambda functions.
+We shall add a *GET /list* route to integrate with the listMovieFunction Lambda function and a *GET /{year}/{title}* route to integrate with the getMovieFunction Lambda function.
+For additional details, please refer to the HttpRoute class documented [here](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2.HttpRoute.html).

 ```typescript
 httpApi.addRoutes({